 Exchanges have been facilitated, their productivity and the quality of their ideas have increased.
 Léa estimates that she has divided her work time by 2, thanks to the use of Klaxoon.
 And as a little bonus, as Lea herself explains, "We had a lot of fun".

-move on to writing the case, using the ideas and charts on their Board.
+- move on to writing the deliverable, using the ideas and charts on their Board.
 Everything is clear and visual.

-assign tasks to each other, divide up the parts to be written and finally improve their collaboration.
+- assign tasks to each other, divide up the parts to be written and ultimately improve their collaboration.

 Each new idea made us bounce off another, and one thing led to another and we built the case, with ideas we hadn't thought of at first.

 Despite the distance, thanks to Board, Léa transforms the brainstorming meetings of her assignment into iterative workshops, during which the collective intelligence of her group revealed itself.